Ernyoke/ervin-szilagyi-static-site/src/articles/lambda-extensions-with-rust.md

 Besides these two reasons, the option is the presence of great tooling.
 While developing extensions on our local machine is still a challenge, we have a some great open-source tools and libraries to aliviate some of the hurdles.
 In this blogpost we will use [cargo-lambda](https://github.com/cargo-lambda/cargo-lambda) to bootstrap and deploy an extension project.

-## Let's Develop and Deploy an Extension
+## Let's Bootstrap and Deploy an Extension

 We will use `cargo-lambda` during four our extension. `cargo-lambda` is an open-source tool, the purpose of which being to help developers to build Lambda Functions and Lambda Extensions.
 It can generate and bootstrap Rust projects for both Lambdas and Extensions.
 It can help building those projects.
 This is important, since Lambdas and extensions need to be cross-compiled to a Linux executable binary. `cargo-lambda` makes this seemless from both Windows and MacOS environments.